 We'd like to coin the notion that your skin is only as good as your sun protection.
 So if you haven't incorporated a quality SPF into your morning routine yet, here's your chance.
 When going foundation-free, Byrdie's editorial director, Faith Xue, swears by this pore-perfecting formula from Tatcha, which "mattifies the skin so it acts like a primer."
 It's great for all skin types, and pure silk extract and Japanese wild rose leave even an inflamed complexion balanced, smooth, and free of discoloration.
 In other words, you might as well throw your foundation out for good.

 We talk about this blurring and brightening primer a lot here at Byrdie HQ.
 Why?
-Even on those days when you wake up to an angry complexion—acne, pigmentation, dryness, what have you—this light-reflecting option blurs imperfections so you can walk out the door without the hassle of foundation but with the same balanced, even, and radiant results.
+On those days when you wake up to an angry complexion—acne, pigmentation, dryness—this light-reflecting option blurs imperfections so you can walk out the door without the hassle of foundation but with the same balanced, even, and radiant results.
+It even convinced one of our editors to become a dewy skin convert.
 Infused with the brand's cool light technology, prickly pear flower, ginger, and mineral-rich spring water, this pretty violet elixir is one Faith and Byrdie senior editor Hallie Gould always have in their back pocket.
 (And if you saw their skin, you would too.)

 Technically, this radiance-enhancing formula by RMS can serve as a foundation (blame it on its weightless, natural-looking coverage), but we happen to prefer it as a quick-in-a-pinch concealer for a touch of hydrating coverage where and when we need it.
 It's less of a commitment than foundation, and wellness editor Victoria Hoff (who literally has incandescent skin) recommends it as the ultimate pinch hitter when you want some foundation-like camouflage without the time and hassle.